Sean0628/docker_sample/README.md

 # Docker-sample
-This is a sample app to Docker container.
+This is a sample app to try out Docker container.